 Companies, Working from Home is Good for Your Employees and You

 A few weeks ago, I lost one of the team members on one of the projects that I manage.
 It was tough losing her because she was highly skilled, great team player, and versatile.
-However, I was not surprised that she decided to move on because her Functional Manager made no effort to have her stay when she voiced concerns about the longevity of the project.
+However, I was not surprised that she decided to move on because her Functional Manager made no efforts to make her stay.
 There was not much I could do because we work for different companies.
-I did tell her that if things didn’t work out with her new company, I would gladly offer her a job (after a few months because of the relationship between our companies).
+I did tell her that if things didn’t work out with her new company, I would gladly offer her a job.

 I was a bit concerned when she said that she was going to a company that did not have a work-from-home option.
 She would go from working from home full time to having to go into the office in DC every day.
 As anyone who works in DC and lives in VA and MD, heading into the city can be a trek.

 The day she started her new job, she called me.
-It seems that she was waking up at 5:30 a.m. to make it work, and not getting home until 7:30 p.m.
-This was because they expected her to remain in the office until 5:00 p.m.
-This is usually the worst time to leave the city because you should not expect to get home earlier than 6:00 p.m.
-As someone who is huge on work-life balance, I told her that was concerning especially they offered no flexibility and then expected employees to leave no earlier than 5:00 p.m.
-I told her I would love for her to come back to the team, and I am sure that the team would as well.
+It seems that she was waking up at 5:30 AM to make it work, and not getting home until 7:30 PM.
+Her new company expected her to remain in the office until 5:00 PM, which is usually the worst time to leave the city.
+We spoke about her coming back to the team.
 We discussed her approach to reaching out to her Manager in her company.
 I assured her that the Manager would reach out to me because I am the Engagement Manager on these projects for this client.
 He did, and I am glad to report that she is joining the team once again next Monday.

-Companies, you need to respect and take care of your employees.
-Even if you are not going to offer the ability to work from home to your employees and contractors, then you should allow flexibility so that people can still spend time with their loved ones and/or themselves.
+Companies need to respect and take care of your employees.
+Even if you are not going to offer the ability to work from home, then you should allow flexibility so that people can still have a life.
 This is especially true if you are in an area with insane traffic like the DC Area.
 If people keep leaving weeks after starting, then this should be a wake-up call to try and change.

 I am a huge advocate for working from home.
 I have heard people who are against it say things like: